kubedb/docs/docs/guides/kafka/restproxy/with-schema-registry.md

 ### Create RestProxy CR with External SchemaRegistry

 Here, We will create a RestProxy CR with an external SchemaRegistry.
-We have already deployed a SchemaRegistry `Apicurio` instance named `schemaregistry-qucikstart` in the `demo` namespace.
+We have already deployed a SchemaRegistry `Apicurio` instance named `schemaregistry-quickstart` in the `demo` namespace.
 If you have not deployed a SchemaRegistry instance yet, you can follow the [SchemaRegistry Quickstart](/docs/guides/kafka/schemaregistry/overview.md) guide to deploy a SchemaRegistry instance.
 Let's create a RestProxy CR that uses this external SchemaRegistry.

 The RestProxy instance used for this tutorial: